ibm-cloud-docs/containers/cs_tutorials.md

    ```
    {: pre}

 2. Set up your own private image repository in {{site.data.keyword.registryshort_notm}} to securely store and share Docker images with all cluster users.
-A private image repository in {{site.data.keyword.Bluemix_notm}} is identified by a namespace.
+A private image repository in {{site.data.keyword.cloud_notm}} is identified by a namespace.
 The namespace is used to create a unique URL to your image repository that developers can use to access private Docker images.

     Learn more about [securing your personal information](/docs/containers?topic=containers-security#pi) when you work with container images.